Brandon Wilson had his first heart attack at 29.

 “‘Exercise.
 Don’t smoke.
 Eat right.
 And take this pill.
 Go to the emergency room for any issues,’” he says the doctor told him.

-Wilson did everything “right” and still ended up in the ER with his first heart attack at 29.
+Wilson says he did everything "right" and still ended up in the ER with his first heart attack at 29.
 Looking back, he doesn’t think his doctors understood the differences between FH and ordinary high cholesterol.
 These days, he teams with a nonprofit organization called the FH Foundation to make those distinctions clearer for everyday people and primary care doctors alike.

 “While diet and exercise are incredibly important in people with FH -- and everybody -- the important thing that people with familial hypercholesterolemia need to know is that diet and exercise will never do it all,” says Mary P. McGowan, MD, chief medical officer of the FH Foundation.